GaryAustin1/supa-file-helper/README.md

 # supa-file-helper
 SQL code for managing deletion of storage objects in Supabase

+Note: 8/23/23 -- Supabase is removing the foreign key on owner in v3 of storage (resumable).
+When that happens the cron task should be able to look for owner ids that are not in auth.users.
+This might be a better approach when that version is completely rolled out.

 This SQL sets up a basic process for marking files to be deleted by a cron task and will delete on a regular schedule.
    It has: